0

 • The conversation is about how each person can change.

-2: Learn to share incrementally.
-A “sanctification group” is not safe in the sense that people are afraid to share the details of their lives.
-Openly sharing is not a call to blurt out the worst facts about yourself the first night you’re in the group, but if you want to transform, you must be willing to reveal more and more of yourself to the other members.
+2—Learn to share incrementally.
+Most participants in a sanctification group are insecure about sharing the details of their lives.
+Openly sharing is not a call to blurt out the worst facts about yourself the first night you’re in the group, but if you want to change, you must be willing to reveal more and more of yourself to the other members.

-Question: Are you holding back from sharing the story God is writing in your life?
-If you are, why are you?
+• Question: Is your group an environment of grace that makes sharing your life with others compelling?
+Are you holding back from sharing the story God is writing in your life?
+If so, why are you doing so?

-3: You need the Bible, plus.
+3—You need the Bible, plus.
 Don’t fall into the trap that says the Bible is all you need to change.
-If the Bible were all you needed, the Ethiopian would not have been perplexed in Acts 8 as he was reading the Bible.
+If the Bible were all you needed, the Ethiopian would not have been perplexed in Acts 8 as he was reading his Bible.
 If the Bible is all you need, there would be no need for teachers of the Bible.
-If the Bible were all you needed, there would not be all the “One Anothers” in the New Testament.
-The issue here is not minimizing God’s Word but maximizing the community of faith that is called to come alongside each other to help work the Word of God deep into their souls.
+If the Bible were all you needed, there would not be all the “one another” commands in the New Testament.
+The issue here is not about minimizing God’s Word but maximizing the community of faith that is called to come alongside each other to help work the Word of God deep into one another’s souls.

-4: Application of the gospel requires effort.
+4—Application of the gospel requires effort.
 We tend to be lazy when it comes to messy, hardcore sanctification problems.
-It’s easier to read the Bible in a silo than work it out in a community, i.e., marriage and family, specifically.
+It’s easier to read the Bible in a silo than work it out in a community, i.e., marriage and family.
 Burden bearing is not a job for the lazy person.

-Question: Are you genuinely interested in the plight of those in your small group?
+• Question: Are you genuinely interested in the struggles of those in your small group?
+Hebrews 10:24-25 talks about considering one another.
+How do you consider those in your group?

 Rick's Books on Amazon

-5: Sanctification is dangerous.
-Once you open the “sanctification can of worms” in an individual’s life, all bets are off.
-It can go to some weird places, which is why people are tempted to bury their noses in the Bible while feeling good about themselves because they were in a Bible study.
-It’s less dangerous than opening the heart of a struggling soul.
+5—Sanctification is dangerous.
+Once you open the sanctification can of worms in an individual’s life, all bets are off.
+Your relationship can go to some challenging places, which is why people are tempted to bury their noses in the Bible, hoping the moment of transparency passes them by.
+It’s less dangerous than opening your heart about a recurring struggle.
 It is even possible to use the Bible (or any other book) to hide in plain sight of your small group.
+However, intentional biblical sanctification is a wholly different matter that is intrusive and life-changing.

-Question: What do you use as a shield to keep from revealing your true self to others?
+• Question: Do you use anything as a shield to keep from revealing your true self to others?
 The Bible?
 Other books?
 Too much talking?
 A quietness that dares others to approach you?
-Are you keeping the conversation shallow?
+Do you keep the conversation shallow?

-6: Don’t fall into the “nugget-ology trap.”
-We can feel spiritual when we talk about “what God taught me today.”
-But it can also be deceptive.
-We can hide our “sanctification garbage” under the nugget of the day from the meme you read on Facebook, Instagram, or Sunday’s sermon.
+6—Don’t fall into the nugget-ology trap.
+We can minimize God’s work in our lives when we talk about “what God taught me today.”
+What if that is not the whole truth about our week?
+We can hide our sanctification garbage under the nugget of the day—the meme we read on social media or heard during the Sunday sermon.

-Question: Is the motive of what you share in the group designed to reveal more and more of yourself because you want others to know you so they can help you transform?
+• Question: Is the motive of what you share in the group to reveal more and more of yourself because you want others to know you so they can come alongside you to help you change?

-7: Ignorance may play a role.
+7—Ignorance may play a role.
 Stated simply, we don’t know any better.
 “This is how we’ve always done it.”
-That’s knowledge gone bad.
-It doesn’t keep up with a person’s progressive sanctification or other changes in the group’s lives.
-The gospel never changes, but we must always change, or our religion will go stale.
-Christ wants us to learn the Bible facts and then learn how to apply them to our lives practically, which means as we grow, we will change our understanding and practice.
+The gospel never changes, but we must change, or our religion will go stale.
+Progressive sanctification is progressive transformation.
+Christ wants us to learn the Bible facts and then learn how to apply those facts to our lives practically.
+This means as we grow, we will change our understanding and practice.
 We cannot become stale like the Pharisees, who disdained change.
-If you want to be in a safe place, you must die to man-centered ways of being safe.
-You will find true refuge (safety) in Christ and His body, where we’re all knitted together, nourished by Him, and nourishing one another for His fame and our benefit.
+If you want to be in a safe place, you might work hard to keep from changing.
+True refuge (safety) is in Christ and His body, where we’re all knitted together, nourished by Him, and nourishing one another for His fame and our maturity.

 Leaders Over Coffee Web Banner